mnsgrosa/data_sus/README.md

 # How to run this branch

-You need docker and docker compose installed after that run the following command at the root directory
+You need docker and docker compose installed, after that run the following command at the root directory

 ```
 docker compose up .